NAIRU: Criticism

 Since NAIRU can vary over time, any estimates of the NAIRU at any point in time have a relatively wide margin for error, which limits its practical value as a policymaking tool.
 As the NAIRU is inferred from levels of inflation and unemployment and the relationship between those variables is acknowledged to vary over time, some economists have questioned whether there is any real empirical evidence for it at all.

 The NAIRU analysis is especially problematic if the Phillips curve displays hysteresis, that is, if episodes of high unemployment raise the NAIRU.

 This could happen, for example, if unemployed workers lose skills and thus companies prefer to bid up of the wages of existing workers rather than hire unemployed workers.

 Some economists who favour the provision of a state job guarantee, such as Bill Mitchell, have argued that a certain level of state-provided "buffer" employment for people unable to find private sector jobs, which they refer to as a NAIBER (non-accelerating inflation buffer employment ratio), is also consistent with price stability.

-Naming

-According to Case, Fair and Oster, the NAIRU is misnamed because it is not actually a "non-accelerating inflation rate of unemployment".
-Rather, they claim it is the price level that is accelerating (or decelerating), not the inflation rate.
-The inflation rate is just changing, not accelerating.
+NAIRU is a misnomer

+It should instead have been called NIIRU (Non-Increasing Inflation Rate of Unemployment):The NAIRU is actually misnamed.
+It is the price level that is accelerating or decelerating, not the inflation rate, when the actual unemployment rate differs from the NAIRU.
+The inflation rate is not accelerating or decelerating, but simply changing by the same amount each period.
+The namers of the NAIRU forgot their physics.The NAIRU acronym would better be expressed as NIIRU (the nonincreasing inflation rate of unemployment) because it is the unemployment rate at which inflation is expected to neither increase or decrease.This misnomer is the result of the very common confusion.
+A similar confusion arises when journalists commonly (and mistakenly) report mere increases of GDP growth as accelerations of GDP growth.
+When GDP growth increases, it is only GDP that accelerates (and GDP growth is probably merely increasing and not accelerating).

+This mistake is similar to claiming that a car's velocity is accelerating, when we mean merely to say that the car is accelerating (and the car's velocity is increasing).

+Here similarly, it is the price level that is not accelerating—and inflation is merely not increasing (and not that inflation is not accelerating).
+We are thinking of the second derivative (acceleration) of a quantity (in this case the price level or GDP) with respect to time—which is equivalent to first derivative (rate of increase) of inflation or GDP growth (the first derivative of the price level or GDP).
+We then confusedly and mistakenly slip into speaking of the acceleration of inflation or GDP growth (when all we meant was increase).